tamirsegal1810-byte/rpm-archive/README.md

 **Principal Investigator:** Tamir Segal
 **Last Updated:** January 2026
-**Subject:**The First Nike SB RPM Master Archive
+**Subject:** Material Culture Analysis of the Nike SB "RPM" Chassis (Style Code: BA4595)

 ---

 ## 1. Core Thesis
-The **Nike SB RPM Master Archive** First and foremost, this is a museum‑minded, academically structured digital archive documenting Nike SB RPM backpacks.
-Material culture is treated as **evidence**, not vibes.
+The **Nike SB RPM Master Archive** is a museum‑minded, academically structured digital archive documenting Nike SB RPM backpacks as material culture—treated as **evidence**, not vibes.
 The core goal is to build the first rigorous, reusable research corpus for RPM models: photos, metadata, provenance, file integrity, timelines, and interpretive notes that can support future scholarship.

 We are building a **micro‑history of skate culture through a “low” everyday object**, using methods borrowed from academic history + textual studies (anchoring claims to sources, building taxonomies, tracking variants, and documenting uncertainty).